Skip to main content

-When it comes to classical music, you will be spoilt for choice in Amsterdam.
-Take your pick from big, world-renowned venues such as the Royal Concertgebouw, canal-side performances during the Grachtenfestival and the intimate settings of the city’s medieval churches for a complete evening of classical euphony.
+Classical music is for everyone, and there's no city more diverse and bountiful in its classical music offerings than Amsterdam.
+Whether you're in the mood for a nocturne by Chopin or a contemporary experimental medley, you're spoilt for choice in the capital.
+Take your pick from world-renowned venues such as the Royal Concertgebouw, canal-side performances during the Grachtenfestival and the intimate settings of the city’s many churches for an evening of musical immersion.

 Royal Concertgebouw

 This world-renowned concert venue on the Museumplein square consistently ranks among the top halls in the world for its superb acoustics.
 It is known for being the centre for classical music in Amsterdam and the Netherlands, with its grand Main Hall suited for a full orchestra, a Small Hall for quartets and chamber music and the Choir Hall for intimate recitals.
 The programming will suit the tastes of discerning listeners as well as beginners.
-Except everything from concerts for babies and children, to free lunchtime recitals on Wednesday afternoons year-round with the exception of July and August.
+Expect everything from concerts for babies and children to free lunchtime recitals on Wednesday afternoons year-round (with the exception of July and August).

 Muziekgebouw aan 't IJ